5 Questions That Should Guide Your Performance Benchmarking

 What are you trying to get out of benchmarking data?
 Are you advocating to build capacity with more staff?
 Are you trying to illustrate budget gaps that a capital campaign could fill?
 There’s often a sequence of complex tasks coming from many different directions, so how do you address each one?

-To set yourself up for success, keep a straightforward idea of what you want to achieve through benchmarking.
+To set yourself up for success, set a straightforward goal of what you want to achieve through benchmarking.
 Use clear objectives that align with your strategic goals and maintain transparent communication with all involved contributors (including your staff) to cultivate a path for progress.
-In the spring 2019 issue of Healthcare Philanthropy, author Steven A. Reed, president of Performance Advantage N.A., reminds us that “remembering the ‘why’ is critical to what we do, although it can easily get mired among day-to-day tasks.
+In a recent issue of Healthcare Philanthropy, author Steven A. Reed, president of Performance Advantage N.A., reminds us that “remembering the ‘why’ is critical to what we do, although it can easily get mired among day-to-day tasks.
 Keep the ‘why’ of your organization front and center.”

 2. Who are you providing benchmarking data to?

 You wouldn’t want to present data trends to your CFO using the same approach you would implement with your donors.
 Having a solid set of data is a great start, but identifying who you’re presenting that data to will push you to craft your message in a way that better represents your goals.
 Customizing dashboards to what your audience is looking for is key to narrating the story you want to tell.
-In December 2018, three operations professionals explained how they used their benchmarking dashboards.
-To view their dashboards, watch their webinar.
-Utilizing data is also a great way to build relationships with your donors.
+For more information on how to make this happen, check out this webinar on how three operations professionals use benchmarking dashboards.
+Using data is also a great way to build relationships with your donors.

 3. What metrics are most important to your audience?

-Once you have your audience established, you can figure out what breadcrumbs of metrics can be used as evidence in your case.
+Once you have your audience established, you can figure out which metrics should be used as evidence in your case.
 Consider how your audience will interact with this data: do they want a report with graphs and trends for key metrics or just a clean spreadsheet with the areas of their concern highlighted?

-AHP provides a set of key metrics in fundraising that serve as a good starting point when you’re first digging into benchmarking data – this includes return on investment, cost to raise a dollar, net fundraising revenue, total expenses and total endowment.
+AHP provides a set of key metrics in fundraising in the annual Report on Giving that are a good starting point when you’re first digging into benchmarking data, including return on investment, cost to raise a dollar, net fundraising revenue, total expenses, and total endowment.
 Stepping on the scale and seeing where you stand with these data points can help you better understand what information would best suit your audience’s needs.
-AHP Board Member Jory Pritchard-Kerr, FAHP, has participated in AHP’s benchmarking study for years and talking about her experience in a recent webinar.
+Learn more about AHP's benchmarking study from Jory Pritchard-Kerr, FAHP, a long-time participant, in this webinar.

 “You don’t know what’s effective until you find your starting point,” Pritchard-Kerr says.
 “How do you know for sure and how do you know whether you’re improving if you’re not measuring the same thing year over year over year?”